csassaman/CSE-1320---Intermediate-Programming/Binary Trees/README.md

         - To preform a preorder DFS, the _key_ of the current node is printed _before_ moving to the sub-nodes
     2. Depth First Search (Inorder)
         - To preform an inorder DFS, the _key_ of the current node is printed _between_ the sub-nodes
+        - Can swap order (smallest to largest or largest to smallest) by swapping recursive function calls
     3. Depth First Search (Postorder)
+        - Prints key last
     4. Breadth First Search